zlluGitHub/topology/README.md

 # Why le5le-topology

 - Extensible - Developers are able to make own diagrams easily.
 You just have to focus on your core logic in the framework.
-- Fast rendering - It uses canvas and offscreen.
+- Fast rendering
-- Animate - Can be used the details of networking and tracking.
+- Animate
-- TypeScript.
+- TypeScript

 # Source